 - Always wash your hands after petting a cat.

 This urban legend will not go away, many people will tell you that a friend of a friend of a friend lost a child who was smothered by a cat.
 I have spent a lot of time looking into this and have found one possible case where this occurred.
 That’s not to say cats and babies are a good mix to leave unattended.
 A newborn baby is not much larger than an average adult cat and must be kept safe while they are tiny.

 Never leave a cat alone with a sleeping baby.
 Keep the bedroom door shut when the baby is sleeping, purchase a cot cover and keep a monitor close by so you can hear if he wakes.

 A new family won’t have time for the cat

-Having a new baby in the house is a huge adjustment, but cats are pretty easygoing and independent creatures.
+Having a new baby in the house is a huge change, but cats are easygoing and independent creatures.
 They require food, water, shelter and a little love.
 Please remember that your cat is a member of the family too.